zalmoxes-laran/EM-blender-tools/README.md

   - [X] Create a JSON exporter that prepares data for use in the Heritage Metaverse.
   - [X] Ensure compatibility and proper data formatting.
   - [ ] Adding update fuction to catch geo_position_data and export them in EM-JSON
-  - [ ] Fixing errors in data layou in the EM-JSON exporter for Heriverse
+  - [ ] Fixing errors in data layout in the EM-JSON exporter for Heriverse

 - [ ] **Debugging in Extended Matrix Tool**
   - **a.** Debug how paradata are presented in the Extended Matrix Tool.